Global Career Guide

 I might be very sensitive to these words as I am getting older.
 However, I personally believe others around my age range feel the same way as I do.

-When running into, or hear others using the “improper Japanese” younger or elder, make sure you remind them to use the “proper Japanese”!
+When running into, or hearing others using the “improper Japanese” younger or older, make sure you remind them to use the “proper Japanese”!

 Article Writer